 The thought of a beach house on a remote tropical island can make even the most logical of us weak at the knees however make sure that any opportunities you are offered suit your schedule and requirements.

-A number of home owners have asked us to sign a short contract on arriving to house sit.
-In short it can detail whatever is required of you as a house sitter by the home owner.
+A number of homeowners have asked me to sign a short contract on arriving to house sit.
+In short, it can detail whatever is required of you as a house sitter by the homeowner.
 Ensure that you read and understand anything you are asked to sign fully and only do so if you agree to all the terms laid out in the agreement.